sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

   ***Customer Dimension***

   The data for customers is contained in the table `/dmo/customer`.
 So you have to follow all steps above and create a dimension `ZRAP500_I_Customer_####` and use the table `/DMO/customer` as a data source / reference object.
   The table `/dmo/customer` contains the columns first name and last name, but not the full name of the customer.
-We will hence add a new field to our CDS view where we calculate the full name so that we can use it as the text element for the key field `CustomerId`.
+You will hence add a new field to our CDS view where you calculate the full name so that you can use it as the text element for the key field `CustomerId`.
-  The table `/dmo/customer` also contains fields that are too long to be used in analytics scenarios and it contains administrative fields that we do not want to show.
-We will hence delete these fields from the field list after having used the  **Define a View Entity for a Dimension** template.
+  The table `/dmo/customer` also contains fields that are too long to be used in analytics scenarios and it contains administrative fields that you do not want to show.
+You will hence delete these fields from the field list after having used the  **Define a View Entity for a Dimension** template.

   1. Right click on your **Core Data Services** folder, choose **Data Definition** > **New** > **Data Definition**.
 Enter following values and press **Next**: